sidiwang/osbma/README.md

 ## Example

-`osbma`: We call the `osbma` function using data from an oncology trial with 400 total individuals.
+`osbma`: We call the `osbma` function using simulated data from an oncology trial with 400 total individuals.

 ``` r